 Us consists of two modules that can be used either separately, or jointly.
 Our results indicate that users experience an increased level of attention and awareness of self and others for both of these modules used separately.

-1. Virtual interface (Us.virtual) – can run during any virtual interaction (e.g., Zoom), extract insights about emotions from the conversation (from signals such as speech, tone, heart rate and facial expressions) and discretely feed it back through an on-screen display.
-This tool has been tested in a user study with 60 participants (publication being prepared).
+1. Virtual interface (Us.virtual) – can run during any virtual interaction (e.g., Zoom), extract insights about emotions from the conversation (from signals such as speech, tone, and facial expressions) and discretely feed it back through an on-screen display.
+This tool has been tested in a user study with 60 participants (see section publications).